Anita Pratap

-Anita Pratap is an expatriate Indian writer and journalist.
+Anita Pratap (born 23 December 1958) is an Indian writer and journalist.
 In 1983, she was the first journalist who interviewed LTTE chief V. Prabhakaran.
 She won the George Polk award for TV reporting for her television journalism related to the takeover of Kabul by the Taliban.
 She was India bureau chief for CNN.
 She has written the book Island of Blood based on Sri Lanka.
 In 2013 she was presented with the Shriratna award by the Kerala Kala Kendram an organisation associated to the Kerala Sangeetha Nataka Akademi.
 She was nominated as the Aam Aadmi Party candidate from Ernakulam, Kerala, for the 2014 Lok Sabha elections.

 Early life

-Anita was born in Kottayam, Kerala, in a Syrian Catholic family.
+Pratap was born in Kottayam, Kerala, in a syro Malabar catholic family.
 Her father was employed with a Tata Group enterprise, he was posted at different locations in India taking his family with him.
-As a child Anita changed seven schools in eleven years.
+As a child Pratap changed seven schools in eleven years.
 She passed Senior Cambridge from a Loreto School Kolkata and did her BA – English from Miranda House, New Delhi, in 1978 and diploma in journalism from Bangalore University.